What to Give Those Who Have “Everything”

 But what if — deep down — they don’t want things?
 What if, like you, they are grownups who buy all the things they want when they want them?
 Well, that’s a conundrum, now isn’t it?

 What do you get the person who has everything?
 Not a thing.

 Not a soap that smells like his favorite beer.
 He already has a case of his favorite beer, and it smells better than beer scented soap.
 Not a nonsense-of-the-month club just because he enjoys nonsense.
 He can sort the good nonsense from the bad nonsense, and if he wanted twelve random nonsense deliveries, he would have signed up already.

+Welcome bonuses are great, but don’t try to meet the minimum spend on that credit card by buying us junk.
 Some of us are actively trying to reduce the number of things they own.
 When I took a shot at minimalism in my master bedroom closet, I donated over 100 things.
 We’ve filled dozens of moving boxes with other stuff this year in our attempts to declutter our home and our lives.

 What to Buy, Then?

 If you didn’t see that coming, Tommy will come back there and hit you in the head with a tack hammer.